SoutrikBasu/SQL-Project-on-Coca-Cola/README.md

 - dataset.xlsx (Real Dataset on which project analysis were performed)
 - CocaCola Research Project.mp4 (Descriptive audio/visual of the project)
 - CocaColaDB.sql (MySQL file)
-- FinalPPT.opd (Powerpoint presentation of the project)
+- Final PPT.pptx (Powerpoint presentation of the project)